FeedFoodie/feedfoodie.github.io/SIMB/characters.md

 **Myeong Il-Oh:**

 - Newbie staff instructor at the Azure Dragon Academy who joined together with Baek Su-Ryong.
-A genuinely friendly, sociable dude from the Shandong Myeong Family Manor who gets along with everyone else.
+A genuinely friendly, sociable dude from the Shandong Myeong Family Manor who gets along with everyone.

 **Kwak Cheol-Woo:**